What is Autophagy?

 Another study in mice has shown that a lack of autophagy can be very harmful.
 When autophagy is not fine-tuning our bodies, you may see weight gain, lethargy, higher cholesterol, and impaired brain function.

-There is another way to cleanse your body that you may have already heard of.
+Furthermore, there is another way to cleanse your body that you may have already heard of.
 Drinking lots of cool, pure water.

 Foods that promote Autophagy

 If you wish to realise your improved health goals, you need to enhance autophagy and cellular healing in your body.